mcgolkev/Prime_website/README.md

 ## Step One: Getting started

-### Open the project

-[Import](https://book.techelevator.com/v2_4/content/guides/intellij.html#import-a-project) the review project into IntelliJ.

 ### Database

-In the `/database` folder, there's a `campground.sql` SQL script that drops and recreates the tables and data in the `campground` database.
-You can run that script to create a copy of the database to reference while you work.
-Be aware, however, that the tests don't use that database.
-The tests use a temporary database with the same structure.
-You'll find the SQL for that temporary database in `src/test/resources/test-data.sql`.
+In the `/java` folder, there's a `database` folder where you will find the SQL script to generate the applicaiton database tables along with some test data.
+Before you run the script, you must first create an empty database in PostgreSQL called scrumlords.
+Once the database is created, run the database script called `scrumlordsDb.sql` in a new query window.
+SQL script will drop any existing tables and data in the `scrumlords` database and re-create it with new intital test data.

-## Step Two: Review starting code and database schema
+## Step Two: Spin-up the Property Management server

 ### Starting code